-- The conference takes place Saturday, April 22, 2023, at Coe College from approximately 9:00 a.m. to 3:00 p.m., with lunch provided.
+- The conference takes place Saturday, April 20, 2024, at the University of Iowa College of Law from approximately 9:00 a.m. to 3:00 p.m., with lunch provided.
 A tentative conference schedule will be released in early April.

 - Traditional research papers will be grouped into themed panels.
 Each panelist will have approximately 10 minutes to present an overview of their paper, followed by commentary from faculty discussants and Q&A. We will plan the presentation of posters and creative works, and the method for faculty feedback, based on the type and number of proposals accepted.

-- There is no registration fee for the conference.
+- There is no registration fee for accepted student presenters.